Introspectivegorilla/Final_project/README.md

 TODO:

 - Bare bones login/logout function (DONE)
 - instead of sending you to an apology page, figure out how to display the text on the login/register screen when user makes an error, so they can re-type it without having to restart the website (may need javascript)
-- create homepage layout
+- create homepage layout (DONE)
+- Make the buttons functional (DONE)
 - finish flashcard shuffle function (Darasimi)
 - create table for flashcards
 - find a way to insert the flashcards into the table